handsome-b-wonderful/calendar-ts/README.md

 * The calendar uses `require.js` for module support (add to the lib folder or update your deployment accordingly).

-## TODO's
+## TODO

 * Highlight the current (clicked) day
-* Add a wait/loading indicator for use during data retrieval
+* Add a wait/loading indicator for during data retrieval
-* Add configuration options and events as required
+* Add id property to calendar event
+* Add status property to calendar event (and styles to differentiate display)
 * Refactor towards idiomatic TypeScript
+* Build to a JavaScript library for easier integration with existing projects
+* Minify JavaScript and CSS files